 By the way, in the VIP MCAT Mastery Member’s area, you can get access to a 527 MCAT scorers Psych/Soc MCAT study notes!
 These notes are an incredible resource that have helped hundreds, if not thousands, of students increase their P/S score on the MCAT.
 You can find out more about the VIP area here.

-Before ending this post, we want to remind you that we really care about your success, and if you’re not achieving the score you want, whether it’s in P/S or another section of the MCAT, or on the entire MCAT overall, it’s because you’re doing something that’s keeping your score down...
+Before ending this post, we want to remind you that if you’re not achieving the score you want, whether it’s in P/S or another section of the MCAT, or on the entire MCAT overall, it’s because you’re doing something that’s keeping your score down...
 OR you’re missing something that you need to do to bring your score up… OR it’s a bit of both of these things!

 Once you take an hour or two to go through all the reliable, proven top scorer strategies we have for you, you’ll know the most efficient and optimal way to approach the MCAT.
 Then, you’ll know exactly what you’re doing right and what you need to stop doing immediately.
 You’ll also know exactly what kind of MCAT prep strategies to add to your toolbox, to increase your MCAT score with every practice exam you take.

 There isn’t a smarter, more strategic, and more efficient approach to achieving your maximum MCAT score.
 We guarantee that.

 Download and go through the proven top scorer strategies we have for you here, that have already helped so many students achieve their 510+ competitive MCAT scores, which have helped them get into med-school.